-The Faculty of Humanities offers a wide variety of programmes in the: Arts; Social Sciences and the Performing and Creative Arts.
-These are in the form of General Degree as well as structured degree programmes.
+The Faculty of Humanities offers a wide variety of programmes in the Arts; Social Sciences and the Performing and Creative Arts.
+These include:

 General Degrees are suitable for students with a general interest in the Arts, Humanities and Social Sciences, who wish to construct their own course of study rather than being committed to a prescribed set curriculum.

-Students enrolling for a degree programme will take at least 20 semester courses; of these eight to ten semester courses will form part of two majors selected from the lists below.
+Students enrolling for a general degree will take at least 20 semester courses; of these, eight to ten semester courses will form part of two majors selected from the lists below.

 African Languages & Literatures